 - Cooking oil spray - If you are air frying these, you will want a light oil (NOT olive oil) to spray over the fish sticks, so they crisp up.

 If you are looking for another popular air fryer recipe, give my Gluten Free Chicken Cordon Bleu recipe a try!

 Ready to make these?
 Gather your ingredients.
 Cooking fish sticks in the air fryer is so easy!
-Preheat the air fryer for 5 minutes at 375º F. I used this Ninja Foodi Air Fryer and it worked really well.
+Preheat the air fryer for 5 minutes at 375º F. I used this Ninja Foodi Air Fryer, and it worked well.

 Step 1: Take your cod and slice it into sticks.